Zajac helps New Jersey Devils pound Chicago Blackhawks 7-1

-P.K.
+”Everybody was playing winning hockey, and that’s important.
+Those are the habits that we want to continue to develop,” Subban said, ”and it’s a winning culture.
+So we’ve got to continue to do that in the second half.”

 Subban, Damon Severson and John Hayden also scored in the second as New Jersey won for just the third time in 12 games.
-Jack Hughes picked up his fifth goal in the first, and Blake Coleman and Pavel Zacha scored in the third.
+Jack Hughes picked up his fifth goal in the first, and Blake Coleman and Pavel Zacha scored in the third in this matchup of last-place teams.

 Nikita Gusev had three assists and Mackenzie Blackwood made 32 saves, helping New Jersey bounce back from consecutive losses to Washington and Columbus by a combined score of 11-4.